 Pumpkin spice mix gets a vibrant upgrade with freshly grated nutmeg and golden turmeric added to the classic cinnamon, ginger, allspice blend.

-Use this golden-hued pumpkin pie spice blend in your favorite fall recipes: pumpkin pie, pumpkin spice lattes, pumpkin granola, pumpkin bread, and pumpkin muffins.
+Use this golden-hued pumpkin pie spice blend in your favorite pumpkin recipes: gluten-free pumpkin pie, pumpkin spice lattes, pumpkin granola, pumpkin bread, and pumpkin muffins.

-I've made my share of pumpkin baked goods over the years, from gluten-free pumpkin cream pie to GF pumpkin bread to maple-kissed pumpkin pudding cake.
+I've made my share of pumpkin baked goods over the years, including gluten-free pumpkin pie and super-moist gluten-free pumpkin bread.
 But I never saw the point of using pumpkin pie spice, preferring to make my own blends for each different recipe.
 Why would I want every recipe to taste the same when variety is the *spice* of life?

 That all changed last week when I could be found, mad-scientist-like, baking batch after batch of gluten-free pumpkin muffins.
 I was going for pretty, craggy tops, a floofy yet hearty texture, and easy vegan swaps.
 After the first 5 batches, I decided that measuring out 5 different spices each time was for the birds.